patrickbucher/docs/tls/tls-mastery.md

-For this setup, the DNS server only manages the `TXT` records needed for the ACME challenge. `CNAME` records are created on the main DNS server of your hosting provider, pointing to the `TXT` records managed on your ACME-only DNS server.
+For this setup, the DNS server only manages the `TXT` records needed for the ACME challenge. `CNAME` records are created on the main DNS server of your hosting provider, one per SAN, pointing to the `TXT` records managed on your ACME-only DNS server.

-First, a `NS` record is needed, which assigns your subdomain (`acme.foobar.com`) to the DNS server that will manage it (`ns1.foobar.com`).
+First, a `NS` record is needed, which assigns your subdomain (`_acme-challenge.foobar.com`) to the DNS server that will manage it (`ns1.foobar.com`).
 Use your registrar's web interface to create one.

 Second, an `A` record is needed setting `ns1.foobar.com` to the IP address `123.45.67.89`.
 (Consider a glue record for this purpose.)